MDAnalysis/MDAnalysis.github.io/pages/installation_quick_start.md

 {% highlight bash %}
 conda update mdanalysis
 {% endhighlight %}

+To run the test cases and examples, also install the unit tests (about 20 MiB in size):

+{% highlight bash %}
+conda install MDAnalysisTests
+{% endhighlight %}

 The conda packages currently only support serial calculations.
 If you